 This is often referred to as the boost mode.
 It supplies between 20 and 250 amps to start your car when the battery is dead.

 This is called a float mode.
 Some chargers start this at 85% of the full charge, while others wait until 95%.
-Whenever it kicks in, the trickle charge helps to maintain a 100% full charge while keeping the battery safe from overcharge.
+Whenever it kicks in, the trickle charge helps to maintain a 100% full charge with a small charge rate, while keeping the battery safe from overcharge.

-Some of the best car battery chargers can tell users when the battery isn’t connected correctly.
+Some of the best car battery charger maintainer can tell users when the battery isn’t connected correctly.
 There are also some models which feature internal testing mechanisms to detect sulfated, discharged, or bad cells.

 Best Car Battery Charger Reviews – Our Top Picks

-Here are the top ten best car battery chargers we could find on the market.
+Here are the top ten car battery chargers we could find on the market.
 They make up a wide range of chargers from heavy-duty industrial models to units that just produce a trickle charge.
-Read through carefully to determine which one is best for your needs.
+Read through our buying guide carefully to determine which one is best for your needs.

 If you need something to work on fleets and a wide range of cars, this might be your best option.
 It’s good for both 6V or 12V batteries and offers many features that the budget-friendly choices don’t have.
 It can analyze common electrical and starting issues.